Junior Great Books Series 6–8

-• High-quality texts in fiction, nonfiction, and poetry: 10 stories, 8 nonfiction texts, and 2 poems
+• 20 high-quality texts per grade level, with 10 fiction selections, 8 nonfiction texts, and 2 poems

 • In-depth reading, critical thinking, and writing activities